rosedu/techblog/posts/2011/09/12/git-good-practices.md

 compilable state when issuing your commit.

 While the repository needs to be in a compilable state, it need not run perfectly.
-In fact it may end up in "Segmentation fault" or other critical errors.
+In fact it may end up in `Segmentation fault` or other critical errors.
 That's no problem; it's not achievable (not possible actually) to have a clean repository where each commit would break nothing.
 Do not be afraid to break the application when issuing a